 Use the desired upload source: local files, social networks, etc. This image upload will go to your project storage at Uploadcare that you've integrated with WordPress.
 Also, it'll be listed in your WordPress Media Library as well.

 Edit images after uploading or anytime later.
-You can customize the File Uploader in the plugin settings.
+You can customize the jQuery widget in the plugin settings.
 For example, select only upload sources you're going to use.
 Also, you can customize the Editing features.

 Uploaded images will be delivered via Uploadcare CDN on preview and when you